-6. It is possible for one person to have a comparative advantage in the production of both goods being produced.
+6. In a situation where two goods can be produced by two different people, it is possible for one person to have a comparative advantage in the production of both goods and the other person to have the comparative advantage in the production of neither good.